LLVM Developer Policy

 • Must conform to all of the policies laid out in this developer policy document, including license, patent, coding standards, and code of conduct.

-• Must have an active community that maintains the code, including established code owners.
+• Must have an active community that maintains the code, including established maintainers.

 • Should have reasonable documentation about how it works, including a high quality README file.